rokib97/learn-shell-terminal/chapters/chapter-5/README.md

 # Chapter 2: Input/Output

-In this chapter, you'll learn Input/Output.
+In this chapter, you'll learn about handling standard input, output, and error streams in the shell.
+Explore how piping, interrupts, and exit codes work to manage and control data flow in a Unix environment.

 ## Lessons